 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Company's directors, executive officers and holders of more than 10% of the Company's common stock to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of common stock and other equity securities of the Company.
-To our knowledge, based solely on a review of copies of Forms 3, 4 and 5 and any amendments thereto filed with the Securities and Exchange Commission and stockholder reports from our transfer agent and written representations that no other reports were required, during the fiscal year ended December 31, 2022 our officers, directors and 10% or more stockholders complied with all Section 16(a) filing requirements applicable to them except that: (i) Mr. Mathis filed four Forms 4 late representing nine transactions not reported on a timely basis; (ii) Ms. Echevarria filed two Forms 4 late representing seven transactions not reported on a timely basis; (iv) Mr. Cannon filed one Form 4 late representing two transactions not filed on a timely basis; (v) Mr. Dumont filed two Forms 4 late representing two transactions not reported on a timely basis; (v) Mr. Alten filed one Form 4 late representing one transaction not reported on a timely basis; and (vi) Mr. Alten filed one Form 4 late representing one transaction not reported on a timely basis.
+To our knowledge, based solely on a review of copies of Forms 3, 4 and 5 and any amendments thereto filed with the Securities and Exchange Commission and stockholder reports from our transfer agent and written representations that no other reports were required, during the fiscal year ended December 31, 2023 our officers, directors and 10% or more stockholders complied with all Section 16(a) filing requirements applicable to them except that Mr. Griffin has not yet filed a Form 3 representing several transactions through December 31, 2023.